Public Diplomacy

 Population

-A sovereign polity has legitimate jurisdiction and authority over a population.
+A sovereign political entity has legitimate jurisdiction and authority over a population.

 Sovereign polity A: Population